 The Draft Land Conservation Plan Volumes I and II were released in June 2007 for a 60-day public comment period.
 During this time, the Stewardship Council held ten public meetings to publicize the availability of the Draft LCP and to encourage public comment.
 These meetings were advertised via an email sent to contacts in the Stewardship Council's database, an announcement posted on the Stewardship Council's web site, a press release issued to local newspapers, a paid advertisement in local papers, and a postcard sent to all landowners on record that reside within one mile of any PG&E parcel.
 Comments were received via email, the website, and hardcopy letters.
 The comments were reviewed, and responded to individually; and the text in the draft LCP was revised as appropriate.

-During public review of Volumes I and II of the LCP, four entities/individuals submitted comments concerning the NF Feather River planning unit.
-Comments were received via email, the Stewardship Council website, and hardcopy letters.
-The comments were reviewed and responded to individually, and the text in the Draft LCP was revised as appropriate.
+Three comments were submitted concerning the Philbrook Reservoir planning unit during public review of Volumes I and II of the LCP.